solo-path/solo/README.md

 Solo also uses a flex swap approach to mitigate toxic arbitrage, and a dynamic concentration percentage to maximize capital efficiency.

-## 4. Implementing a Solo Proof-of-Concept
+## 4. Implementing a Solo Demo
-For the purposes of the hackathon, we will implement the following equations in a wrapper around the existing Uniswap V3 core contracts.
-This will enable the trader to also execute changes to the shared liquidity position according to the following equations.
+For the demo, we implemented the following equations in a wrapper around the existing Uniswap V3 core contracts.
+This will enable trades to execute changes to the pool's shared liquidity position according to the following equations.

 These symbols be used in this discussion:
 - B (Number of blocks since the last concentration reset)